ManuelElizaldi/SisyphusCorner/Programming/ETL Course/Apache Kafka/Apache Kafka - General Notes.md

 Apache Kafka -> Distributed real time event streaming platform
 - Distributed means that it runs across multiple computers/machines/nodes -> It is a cluster
 - It uses the [[TCP]] [[Protocol]] -> Transmission Control Protocol.
 Ensures reliable, ordered and error checked *delivery of data between applications on a network| between clients and servers.*
+- Apache Kafka is a ESP - [[Event Streaming Platform]]

+The main components of an ESP are:
+- Event broker
+- Event Storage
+- Analytics
+- Query Engine

 Created to track user activity.
 Now it is used for many things.
 - [[Fun fact]], it was created in LinkedIn! x